An idiots guide to a comfortable trip in Vietnam

 Where we stayed?

-Below are the list of hotels with links to my trip advisor reviews that we stayed at in Vietnam.
-They all had in room safes, air conditioning, clean and comfy beds.
+Below is the list of hotels with links to my trip advisor reviews that we stayed at in Vietnam.
+They all had in-room safes, air conditioning, clean and comfy beds.
 I do like a firm mattress.
 All the hotels were between US$40-50 a night and included breakfast.
-Aside from the one in Hanoi and Ho Chi Minh City the hotels all had swimming pools.
+Aside from the one in Hanoi and Ho Chi Minh City, the hotels all had swimming pools.